 Dr. Carter is a teacher by nature.
 He sees being a veterinarian as being a kind of teacher.
 He loves taking the scientific and technical information from veterinary medicine and explaining it to pet owners in ways that they can understand.
 Whatever the problem is with a pet, Dr. Carter loves teaching the pet owners about what is wrong, why it's wrong, what needs to be done, and why.
 He believes learning and education has been the foundation for his career and loves to share what he learns with others.

-Bridgette is the youngest daughter of Dr. David and Sandra Carter.
-She graduated from Indiana University with her BA in Psychology in 2013 then went on and graduated from IUPUI in 2016 with her BSN.
+Bridgette is the youngest daughter of Dr. David and Sandy Carter.
+She graduated from Indiana University with her BA in Psychology in 2013 then went on and graduated from IUPUI's accelerated nursing program in 2016 with her BSN.
 She worked as an RN at Community Hospital North on their Maternity Unit from 2016 to 2017 before she was drawn back to the family business of small animal medicine.
-She enjoys traveling, making memories with friends and family, reading anything she can get her hands on, singing, and spending quality time with her main squeeze, Miss Lola Bug, her sassy long-haired chihuahua.
+She enjoys traveling, making memories with friends and family, reading anything she can get her hands on, singing classical music & Broadway classics, and tinkering on her ukulele.
+One of her greatest joys in life is spending quality time with her two main squeezes: Miss Lola Bug, her sassy long-haired chihuahua, and Mia, an adorable rescue kitty she adopted from one of the rescues we work with after she fell in love with her during her extended visit following her mastectomy surgery to treat her mastitis.
 She's a passionate animal advocate and loves every moment she gets to cuddle the furry patients who visit Carter Veterinary Medical Center.